kameni/Weight-Loss-Calculator/README.md

 - **Templates:** Adjust the server-rendered markup via `blocks/weight-loss-calculator/render.php` or the product slider output inside `functions.php`.

 ## FAQ
-**Does the block work without WooCommerce?**
-Yes.
-The calculator block is self-contained.
-Only the product slider shortcode expects WooCommerce (or a compatible “product” custom post type).

 **Can I track user selections?**
 The calculator’s CTA adds `weight` and `loss` query parameters to outbound links.
 Extend this in `frontend.js` to send analytics events or custom conversions.